-- Recommendations for all awards should be in consultation with Unit Leaders, District Commissioners or Division Commissioners.
-They can be submitted by anyone involved with Girlguiding but must be signed by Division Commissioners /County Commissioner.
+- Recommendations for all awards should be in consultation with Unit Leaders, District or Division Commissioners.
+They can be submitted by anyone involved with Girlguiding but must be signed by the Division Commissioner/County Commissioner.

-- The Young Members Award 2019/20 form must be recieved at the County Office no later than 29 February 2020.
-Recipients (and parents) will be invited to the County Annual Review on Friday 3 April 2020 to receive their award.
+- The Young Members Award 2021 form must be received at the County Office no later than 28 February 2021.
+Recipients (and parents) will be invited to the County Annual Review on Friday 26 March 2021 (which will most likely be a virtual event) and recognised for gaining this award.

-- All other County / Association recommendations must be completed on the correct Nomination Form for 2020, and may be sent to Worcestershire County Office (for the attention of the Assistant County Commissioner) at any time but must be received by the 31 May 2020.
+- All other County/Association recommendations must be completed on the correct Nomination Form for 2021, and may be sent to Worcestershire County Office (for the attention of the Assistant County Commissioner) at any time but must be received by the 31 May 2021.

-- Recipients (and a guest) will be invited to the annual Thanks & Recognition Tea on Sunday 4th October 2020 to receive their award and a short citation will be read with each award.
-Division Commissioners will receive a list of recipients, and also any unsuccessful nominees, for their Division.
+- Recipients (and a guest) will be invited to the annual Thanks & Recognition Tea on Sunday 3 October 2021 (depending on the situation at the time) to receive their award and a short citation will be read with each award.
+Division Commissioners will receive a list of recipients, and also names of any unsuccessful nominees, for their Division.

-- Nominations for the Midlands Chief Commissioner Award must be on the correct form for 2020 which will be found on the Region website – www.girlguiding-midlands.org.uk
+- Nominations for the Midlands Chief Commissioner Award must be on the correct form for 2021 which will be found on the Region website – girlguiding-midlands.org.uk under Resources

-- Recipients of the Midland Region Chief Commissioner Award will be notified by Region and invited to attend a ceremony at Midlands.
+- Recipients of the Midlands Chief Commissioner Award will be notified by Region and invited to attend a ceremony at Midlands with the Chief Commissioner.

 - For more detailed information about how to submit a nomination for either the Midlands Award or the Midlands Merit Award, please contact the Assistant County Commissioner – firstname.lastname@example.org